John Horne Tooke: Later years and legacy

 The last years of Horne Tooke's life, from 1792 until his death in 1812, were spent in retirement, at Chester House on the west side of Wimbledon Common.

 The traditions of Horne Tooke's Sunday parties lasted unimpaired up to this point, and the most pleasant pages penned by his biographer describe the politicians and the men of letters who gathered around his hospitable board.
 Horne Tooke's conversational powers rivalled those of Samuel Johnson; and, if more of his sayings have not been chronicled for the benefit of posterity, the defect is due to the absence of a James Boswell.
 Through the liberality of Horne Tooke's friends, his last days were freed from the pressure of poverty, and he was enabled to place his illegitimate son in a position which soon brought him wealth, and to leave a competency to his two illegitimate daughters.
 Illness seized Horne Tooke early in 1810, and for the next two years his sufferings were acute.
 He died in his house at Wimbledon, London, and was buried with his mother at Ealing; the tomb which he had prepared in the garden attached to his house at Wimbledon was found unsuitable for the interment.
 An altar-tomb still stands to his memory in Ealing churchyard.
 A catalogue of his library was printed in 1813.

-Many of Horne Tooke's sayings are preserved in The Table Talk of Samuel Rogers and S. T. Coleridge; the main facts of his life were set out by Thorold Rogers, in his Historical Gleanings, 2nd series.
+Many of Horne Tooke's sayings are preserved in the table talk of Samuel Rogers and of Samuel Taylor Coleridge; the main facts of his life were set out by Thorold Rogers, in his Historical Gleanings, 2nd series.
 The Life of Horne Tooke, by Alexander Stephens, was written by an admirer who only knew Horne Tooke as an old man.
 William Hamilton Reid made a compilation, noticed in the Quarterly Review, June 1812, by John William Ward.
-He is the subject of the poem "Addressed to J. Horne Tooke and the Company Who Met on June 28, 1796 to Celebrate His Poll at the Westminster Election" by Coleridge.
+He is the subject of Coleridge's poem "Addressed to J. Horne Tooke and the Company Who Met on June 28, 1796 to Celebrate His Poll at the Westminster Election".